youngryou/git-test/readme.md

 dfsdfI learned by doing and experimenting.
 I already knew some parts, but being able to lock hover styles in DevTools was great for me.
 My main issue was time; trying to keep up with a 50 min video while testing things out myself took much longer than I thought.

-## Sprint 2 Reflection
+# My Reflections — Sprint 2

   ---

-  ### DevTools Tutorial
+  ## DevTools Tutorial

-  1. What did you notice about your learning style, strengths, and limitations when doing this crash course?
+  What did you notice about your learning style, strengths, and limitations when doing this crash course?

   - I learned by doing and experimenting.
 I already knew some parts, but being able to lock hover styles in DevTools was great for me.
 My main issue was time; trying to keep up with a 50 min video while testing things out myself took much longer than I thought.

-  2. What blocks came up for you?
+  What blocks came up for you?
 How did you overcome them?

-  I struggled with following a long video and doing the tasks at the same time.
+  > I struggled with following a long video and doing the tasks at the same time.
 I had to keep rewinding, so it took hours.
 Next time, I’ll watch small parts and pause to practice so I can save time.

+  Did you do something fun with DevTools — like insert your own name into a website?
+If not, try it now.

+  I hadn't tried it before, so I gave it a go after reading this.
+I went to Google and changed the search button text to my name and *Yahoo*.